 This stroller takes between 5-10 minutes to put together.
 It comes in a well-packed box, but almost all of the parts need to be assembled, unlike most of the competition.
 The instruction manual is clear, with good detail in both words and pictures.
 While it wasn't difficult to build, it takes more time, and it feels like it should have come more assembled.

-This stroller is less expensive than much of the competition; however, we'd still expect better quality than what it delivers with a price over a hundred dollars.
+This stroller is less expensive than much of the competition, falling closer in line with the Graco Jetsetter; however, we'd still expect better quality than what it delivers with a price over a hundred dollars.
 While the materials feel durable and sturdy, they lack comfort and consideration for the passenger.
-There is little padding, and it all feels very minimal to simply "get the job done."
+There is thin padding, and it all feels very minimal to simply "get the job done."
 The frame has an awkward look, and it rattles when you turn with joints that do not feel solid compared to the competition.
-This stroller also offers no suspension, and it looks somewhat sloppy.
+This stroller also offers no suspension, and it looks somewhat sloppy all around.
 The seat fabric does not stay folded down over the corners; there are exposed buckles and straps all over the place.

 — Wendy Schmitz and the BabyGearLab Review Team

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.Learn More